Job opportunity at Lochranza Golf Course. Click here

 No Need to Book: Just Pay and Play

 Enjoy traditional golf in the gorgeous highland scenery of Lochranza at the north end of the Isle of Arran.
-There is no need to book; you are welcome to just turn up, pay and play golf how it used to be.
+There is no need to book; you are welcome to just turn up, pay and play golf how it used to be: part of the local culture.

 The course was established by Lochranza villagers in 1898 and stretches along the lush, even parkland of the glen towards the head of the sea loch.
 Its challenges include four fairways that cross the mountain burn.